ms/buildtogether.tech/src/important/index.md

 ## Crunch Mode

 I used to brag about the hours I was working.
-Not in so many words, of course---I had *some* social skills.
+Not in so many words, of course—I had *some* social skills.
 Instead, I'd show up for work around noon, unshaven and yawning, and casually mention how I'd been up until 6:00 a.m. hacking away at some monster bug.